Beware of Pickpockets: A Practical Attack against Blocking Cards: Attack Evaluation

 We introduce three metrics to analyze the effectiveness of the $11$ blocking cards: \begin{itemize} \item \textbf{Card Detection Rate}: the number of card messages detected by the attacker over the total number of card messages exchanged during the communication. \item \textbf{Card Demodulation Rate}: the number of card messages correctly demodulated by the attacker over the total number of card messages exchanged. \item \textbf{\ac{asr}}: the number of successful attack attempts over the total number of communication repetitions.
 The attack is considered successful if it can retrieve the content of the smart card. \end{itemize}

 These measures help us understand whether the card responds to the reader (i.e., the jamming is not effective enough to disrupt the message from the reader to the card) and whether the reader is able to correctly demodulate the response (i.e., the jamming is not effective enough to disrupt the message from the card to the reader).
-Therefore, thanks to these metrics, it is possible to detect if the card powers up and correctly responds.
+Therefore, thanks to these metrics, it is possible to detect if the card powers up and correctly respond.
 The three above-mentioned criteria are strongly correlated with each other.
-In fact, an attack is complete only whether the attacker manages to detect and correctly demodulate the smart card's messages.
+In fact, an attack is complete only when the attacker detects and correctly demodulates the smart card's messages.
 In addition, since the attacker's goal is to read the card content, it is sufficient for the attacker to complete the reading process at least once.
 Therefore, we consider that a specific blocking card is successfully attacked when \ac{asr}$>0$.
 We summarize the results achieved with the different blocking cards in Table~\ref{tab:summary} in Appendix~\ref{appendix:summary}.